AlessandroVol23/serverless-patterns/cloudwatch-customise-alarm-email/README.md

-# AWS Service 1 to AWS Service 2
+# Cloudwatch customise alarm email

 This CDK template shows you how to customise a cloudwatch alarm.
 A standard approach for monitoring with cloudwatch is to receive email notifications in case an alarm starts.
 The default cloudwatch alarm notifications don't look really nice and are not very adaptable.